|HIKING THE ZION NARROWS (North Fork of the Virgin River)|| |

 ROUTE INFORMATION and PHOTOS...

-You do not need a permit to do the Zion Narrows day hike from the Temple of Sinawava.
-You DO, however, need a Zion backcountry permit for all top-down hikes, even if you are not backpacking.
+You do not need a permit to do the Zion Narrows "bottom up" day hike from the Temple of Sinawava.
+You DO, however, need a Zion permit for all "top-down" hikes, even if you are not backpacking.
 If you are doing the backpacking option, you pick your campsite when you reserve or purchase the permit for your group.

-Two caveats: The National Park Service will not issue any Narrows permits if water levels are too high, either because of flash floods or high spring runoff.
-During the winter months, permits for the one-day top-down hike are also not issued as there is not enough daylight to complete the hike safely.
-Please see the Zion Permits website for more information.
+Two caveats: 1) The National Park Service will not issue any Narrows permits if water levels are too high, either because of flash floods or high flow during the spring runoff.
+2) During the winter months, permits for the one-day top-down hike are also not issued as there is not enough daylight to complete the hike safely.
+Please see the Zion Wilderness Permits website for more information.

-What description of the Narrows would be complete without warning about the danger of flash foods and water levels!
-The difficulty of hiking the Narrows is greatly effected by water flow, and a strong enough rain storm can turn a calm and shallow stream into a deadly wall of rushing water.
-Please check the weather forecast and/or the Backcountry Desk for current conditions and for any advisories.
-Remember that it doesn't have to be raining directly above you for a threat to be possible.
-To see the current and median water levels, check the USGS's
+No description of the Narrows would be complete without a stern warning about the danger of flash foods.
+Many tourists are caulous about taking the weather seriously, but please do not do this hike if the forecast calls for rain.
+A strong enough rain storm can quickly turn a calm and shallow stream into a deadly wall of rushing water.
+Please check the weather forecast and the Wilderness Desk for current conditions and for any advisories.
+Remember that it doesn't have to be raining directly above you for a flash-flood threat to be possible.

 Seasons and Spring Runoff:

 The hiking season for the Zion Narrows is typically summer and autumn, but the start of the season is controlled by the spring runoff and water levels.
-The Backcountry Desk will not issue a permit to hike the Zion Narrows if water flow is above 130cfs.
-Usually the Narrows are open for business in late May or early June, but in record snowfall years like 2005 and 2011, the Narrows weren't open until mid-July.
-To see the current and median water levels, check the USGS's
+The Zion Narrows is typically closed to hiking between mid-March and late May, depending on how much snow fell on the high country in winter.
+In record snowfall years like 2005 and 2011, hiking in the Narrows didn't open until mid-July!
+To see the current and median water levels as well as track the melting of the snowpack in spring, please see the Current Conditions page.

-It is possible to hike the Narrows bottom-up in fall and winter, provided you are adequately prepared for the cold water; wetsuits or even drysuits may be called for, depending on the temperatures.
+Note that it is possible to hike the Narrows in fall and winter, provided you are adequately prepared for the cold water; farmer-john wetsuit bottoms or even drysuits may be called for, depending on the temperatures.
 If you want to do the top-down Narrows in the winter, keep in mind that the NPS Service will not issue a one-day top-down permit because there is not enough daylight to complete the hike safely.
 Snowfall or heavy rains may also make the dirt road to Chamberlain's Ranch impassible.

 Beyond what you would take on any other hike (food, water, map, etc.), below is a list of some of the essential equipment you will need for any of the Zion Narrows hiking routes.
 If you don't have your own equipment, many of the outfitters in Springdale sell or rent equipment.